Season: 2 (The Sonny & Cher Show)

 Operetta: “Rootless” a spoof of the 1977 miniseries Roots.

 Sonny introduces “the television phenomenon” Roots that “caused every American to re-examine their own heritage.”
-And that they’ve decided to retrace the story (or the mythology, as it were) of Cher’s roots.
-For many cultural study reasons, this would have been a good skit to have seen.
+And that Sonny & Cher have decided to retrace the story (or the mythology, as it were) of Cher’s roots.

-Cher says “Of course to trace my entire lifeline is a huge project”.
-Sonny says tracing her last three years is a huge project.
+Cher says “Of course to trace my entire lifeline is a huge project.”
+Sonny quips that tracing her last three years is a huge project.
 Interestingly the 2024 memoir takes about a hundred pages to trace her early lifeline and only a chapter or two to trace the three years Sonny is mentioning.
 So…yeah.

 The Armenian side has Esmerelda.
-Cher sings a few bars of “Gypsy’s, Tramps and Thieves” and calling it an Armenian spiritual.
-Her sharp tongue came from Natashia (Ann Meara) who threw down Jewish curses.
-Her love for show business from her ancestors Boris and Karloff (Sonny and Ted Zeigler).
-They do gypsy roulette with Peter Graves offering Sonny a lot of money to try it.
+Cher sings a few bars of “Gypsys, Tramps and Thieves” and calls it an Armenian spiritual.
+This is the most colorful gypsy dress Cher has yet worn and reminds me of the Classic Cher residency version (from 2017-2020).
+It’s really beautiful.
+Cher’s sharp tongue, she says, came from Natashia (Ann Meara) who threw down Jewish curses.
+Her love for show business from her ancestors Boris and Karloff (Sonny and Peter Graves).
+Sonny says he’s invented Gypsy Roulette (Russian Roulette).

 Cher insists to her mother that they’re rootless (not entirely untrue from the memoir).
 Armenian times move faster, Cher narrates, because they’re in a later time zone.
-Smerldina was raised by her brother and became a smart-mouth feminist.
-The king of the gypsies is called.
-Peter Graves comes in a wagon playing a clarinet, talking about escaping creditors.
-There a rushing/Russian joke because they can’t make a funny pun with the word Armenian.
+Smerldina (Meara, who looks lovely in all these wigs) was raised by her brother and became a smart-mouth feminist.
+The king of the gypsies, Peter Graves, is summoned.
+He plays a clarinet (looks like he’s really playing), talking about how they have to move on.
+There a rushing/Russian joke because, they say, they can’t make a funny pun with the word Armenian.

 The branches finally meet in America, Gypsy Rosa Lee and Indian Stolen Gag (Sonny and Cher).
 They both have gibberish family legends they need to combine to “put down roots.”
-Sonny suggests they just fool around.
-They had two children, Smiling Face and Grinning Bear.
-Smiling Face had a daughter Sheila, Cher’s mother, who married a used car salesman (not too far from the truth).
+They can’t combine them and so Sonny suggests they just fool around.
+The real Cher comes back on to teel about how the couple had two children, Smiling Face and Grinning Bear (they show a picture of Donny and Marie Osmond).
+Smiling Face had a daughter Sheila, who Cher says was her grandmother (they show a picture of Elizabeth Taylor as Cleopatra) who married a used car salesman (they show a picture of Richard Nixon).
+There’s a tabloid press joke.
+Through twists and turns I was born, Cher says.
+They show a picture of her hatching.

 All the prophecies came true.
-Sonny suggested turning around the prophecy words to be “Is that your nose or are you eating a banana.”
+Sonny suggested alternating all the prophecy words to be: “Is that your nose or are you eating a banana?”
 Cher says, “I was not amused.”
+Cher says she wasn’t able to “settle down” until she divorced Sonny and she walks off.
+Sonny smiles at the camera and says, “Don’t you just love happy endings?”

 Roots was pretty somber and a serious confrontation with American slavery for network TV.
-Maybe it wasn’t a good candidate for spoofing, although I’m sure all the variety shows did one.
+Maybe it wasn’t a good candidate for spoofing, although I’m sure all the variety shows did one like this.
+Of all of them, I feel pretty confident this skit was the least racist.
+Maybe the worst of it was calling historical origin stories “gibberish.”

 Highlights: Sonny & Cher promoting their very last single.
 Some monologue honesty.
 A skit encouraging King Kong to seek therapy (and thusly us all).
 Cher’s new version of “Reason to Believe.”